xesscorp/XuLA/FPGA/200/README.rst

         through the JTAG and USB links.

     test_board_jtag_new/:
-        This design is used by xstest.py to test the SDRAM and report the success or failure through the JTAG and USB links.
+        This design is used by the Python version of XSTEST to test the SDRAM and report the success or failure through the JTAG and USB links.

     vga_bram/:
         This is a character-based VGA module. *It uses a third-party VGA controller and not the VGA module in the XuLA_lib directory.*

-=back